HTHloveYDH/negative_penalty_cce_losses/README.md

 # negative_penalty_cce_loss

-#### Supposed there are six samples: 'aa', 'bb', 'bb', 'dd', 'ee', ff.
+#### Supposed there are six samples: 'aa', 'bb', 'cc', 'dd', 'ee', ff.

-#### And each of 'aa', 'bb', 'cc', 'dd' belongs to a certain category, on the contrary, 'ee' and 'ff' do not belong to any certain obvious category including class 'Alpha' or 'Beta'.
+#### And each of 'aa', 'bb', 'cc', 'dd' belongs to a certain category, on the contrary, 'ee' and 'ff' do not belong to any certain obvious category.

 #### Let's say 'aa', 'bb' belong to class 'Alpha', 'cc', 'ee' belong to class 'Beta'.